AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

 .. code:: rust

-  // Rust sees a whole number and infers i32 let inferred_int = 10;
+  // Compiler sees a whole number and infers i32 let inferred_int = 10;
   // This is the same as writing:
   // let explicit_int: i32 = 10;

-  // Rust sees a decimal and infers f64 let inferred_float = 2.5;
+  // Compiler sees a decimal and infers f64 let inferred_float = 2.5;
   // This is the same as writing:
   // let explicit_float: f64 = 2.5;